Ohm’s Law Calculator

 Ohm’s Law Equation

 Ohm’s law states the relationship between electric current and potential difference.
-The current flowing through most conductors is directly proportional to the voltage applied to them.
+The current flowing through most conductors is directly proportional to the voltage.
 Georg Simon Ohm, a German physicist, proved Ohm’s law experimentally.

 V = IR,

-where V is the voltage across the conductor, I is the current flowing through the conductor and R is the resistance provided by the conductor to the flow of current.
+where V is the voltage across the conductor, I is the current flowing through the conductor and R is the resistance the conductor provides to the current flow.

 Ohm's Law Equation